Govia Thameslink Railway: Changes and disruptions

 During December 2015, GTR announced that the majority of its ticket prices would be frozen, and that the average fare rise for the coming year would be only 0.8%.

 In June 2016, amongst criticism of the performance of its services, Go-Ahead warned of lower than anticipated profits on the franchises, leading to 18% drop in the Go-Ahead share price.
 Passengers had previously rated its Thameslink service as the worst in the country.
 Only 20% of Southern trains arrived on time in the year from April 2015 to March 2016, and there was an ongoing industrial dispute over driver-only operated trains.
 On 12 July 2016, after 15% of Southern services were cancelled for a period of weeks to improve service reliability, Mayor of London Sadiq Khan called for GTR to be stripped of the franchise.
 On 15 July 2016, citing the issues, Rail Minister Claire Perry resigned from her position.

 In response to the significant decline of passenger travel amid the COVID-19 pandemic, GTR considerably curtailed its services by mid-2020.
 Between 30 March 2020 and 3 April 2022, Gatwick Express services were suspended.

 In March 2022, following changes made due to COVID-19, the DfT gave GTR a direct-award contract expiring on 1 April 2025, with the option for the government to extend this until 1 April 2028 at the latest.

-GTR is one of several train operators impacted by the 2022–2024 United Kingdom railway strikes, which are the first national rail strikes in the UK for three decades.
-Its workers are amongst those who have voted in favour of taking industrial action due to a dispute over pay and working conditions.
-GTR is only capable of operating a very minimal timetable on any of the planned dates for the strikes due to the number of staff involved.
+GTR was one of several train operators impacted by the 2022–2024 United Kingdom railway strikes, which were the first national rail strikes in the UK for three decades.
+Its workers were amongst those who voted in favour of taking industrial action due to a dispute over pay and working conditions.
+GTR was only capable of operating a very minimal timetable on any of the planned dates for the strikes due to the number of staff involved.

-Return to public ownership
+Return to state ownership

-Following election of the Starmer government in 2024, all previously-franchised passenger railway services will return to public ownership.
-GTR's services will transfer to government owned Thameslink Southern Great Northern on 31 May 2026.
+Following election of the Starmer government in 2024, all previously-franchised passenger railway services will return to state ownership.
+GTR's services transferred to Greater Thameslink Railway on 31 May 2026.